Approximation Power of Deep Neural Networks: an explanatory mathematical survey: The power of depth

-We now consider a special class of such self-similar functions, known as Takagi functions, and present two examples of Takagi functions showing that they form a large class of functions that can be well approximated by deep ReLU networks.
+We now consider a special class of self-similar functions, known as Takagi functions.
+We present two examples of these functions to illustrate that they form a large class of functions that can be well approximated by deep ReLU networks.